-But again, since we stayed in Skradin, we didn’t need to drive and were content with taking the boat up the river/lake towards the waterfalls.
+But again, since we stayed in Skradin, we didn’t need to drive, and we were content with taking the boat up the river/lake towards the Skradinski Buk Waterfalls.

-The good signage continue as you’re driving the rural streets towards Skradin and further up Krka National Park towards even Visovac (the monastery island) as well as Roški Slap – the other main waterfall in the park.
+The good signage continues as you’re driving the rural streets towards Skradin and further up Krka National Park towards even Visovac (the monastery island) as well as Roški Slap – the other main waterfall in the park.

 So I’m guessing you’ll take a similar amount of time if you were to come to Krka from Split.